mbilalazam/SPINE-Camera-Synchronization-Patch/README.md

 - Rotating one scene rotates the other.
 - Zoom and pan actions are mirrored.
-- Provides consistent spatial perspective between reconstructed and truth particle displays.

 ---

 ## Acknowledgment

-This script was developed as a **user-level extension** for the DUNE **SPINE** visualization framework.
+This script was developed as a user-level extension for the DUNE [SPINE](https://github.com/DeepLearnPhysics/spine) visualization framework.
 It does not modify SPINE itself and can be safely included or removed as needed.

-**Author:** Muhammad Bilal Azam
-**Affiliation:** Illinois Institute of Technology / DUNE Collaboration
-**Date:** November 2025